6 Ways Ankylosing Spondylitis Can Affect the Nails | MySpondylitisTeam

 • Don’t cut or push back your cuticles.
 Injured cuticles can lead to infection.

-• Pass on artificial nails at your next manicure.
+• Skip artificial nails at your next manicure.
 Artificial nails can increase the risk of your nails separating from your fingers.
 Instead, opt for nail polish and gentle buffing.

 Biotin